ludus-leonis/FreeBeeGee/docs/roadmap.md

 ## v0.6 - Uploading Unicorn

+* fancier implementation for dynamic poll intervalls
+  * show "you have been inactive" dialog after 10min
+  * decrease poll intervall on mouse/keyboard activity
 * rename "game" to "table"
 * scroll to center of setup/table when opening new tables
 * upload custom images for tiles & tokens